saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 ## 11. Hierarchical Verilog Design

-As digital designs become larger, it is better to divide them into smaller and reusable modules.
+As designs become larger, dividing the circuit into smaller reusable modules makes the project easier to manage.

 For example: